Update (Thursday, April 18) -- Summit Day 3 B-Roll, Sound Bites

 Kelsey McKay trains and consults nationally for communities to implement protocol in various fields, including strangulation, intimate partner violence, child abuse, sexual assault, trauma, using expert witnesses, and other complex topics.
 With 12 years of prosecutorial experience, she exclusively handled strangulation-related crimes ranging from assault to sexual assault to capital murder for half of her career.
 She developed and implemented protocol for communities around the nation, and has strengthened how communities collaborate, investigate, treat and prosecute violent crimes.
 She also works with law enforcement to develop protocol and implement the use of a Strangulation Supplement in the field — allowing first responders to be more investigative by carrying her knowledge and needs as a prosecutor into the field on every case.

-A 21:21 reel of B-roll and sound-bites from Day 2 of the Summit (.mp4 format) can be downloaded from this Dropbox address:
+Download a 21:21 reel of B-roll and sound-bites from Day 2 of the Summit. (.mp4 format)

 It includes the following: